jkeifer/drf-chunked-upload/README.md

 6. If everything is OK, server will response with status code 200 and the data returned in the method `get_response_data` (if any).

-7. If you want to upload a file as a single chunk, this is also possible!
+If you want to upload a file as a single chunk, this is also possible!
 Simply make the first request a POST and include the checksum digest for the file.
-You don\'t need to include the `Content-Range` header if uploading a whole file.
+You don't need to include the `Content-Range` header if uploading a whole file.

+If you want to see the list of pending chunked uploads, make a `GET` request to the URL linked to `ChunkedUploadView` (or any subclass).
+You will get a list of pending chunked uploads (for the currently authenticated user only).

 **Possible error responses:**